lyhistory/lyhistory.github.io/docs/vuepress/docs/biography/edu/adult/Oral_and_Writing_Business.md

 from code, so far i don't see any impact, but probably from business logic we should always handle it properly

+#### Example 9

+you want to do morning shift

+    internal monologue describing your confusion in English:

+    "Wait, why is he asking me if I want the morning shift?
+Next Monday is already mine.
+It’s literally on the schedule.

+    Is he asking because he forgot?
+Or is he actually trying to see if I’ll give it up?
+Maybe he wants to swap shifts but doesn't want to say it directly.
+Or... did something change that I don't know about?
+Am I mixing up the dates?

+    I better clarify this, because I don't want to lose my shift or agree to something I didn't mean to."

+Yeah, that's what I have on my schedule for next Monday too / Yes, I'm scheduled for the morning shift next Monday.
+Is there a change? / I am, but are you looking to switch or did you need that day off?
+/ Oh, I thought it was my shift.
+Am I remembering that wrong?
+/ I thought we were taking turns—this week is yours and next week is mine, isn't it?

 ### business email

 attaching the document for xxx's benefit/reference/information